 Supplemental examinations provide students with an opportunity to demonstrate competence in a course.
 The primary goal is to allow students a chance to earn a "C-" grade in the course so they can use the course as a prerequisite.
 As such, if a student passes a supplemental examination a "C-" grade will be recorded on the student’s transcript.
-If a student fails the supplementary examination, the original grade will stand.
+If a student fails the supplemental examination, the original grade will stand.

 Supplemental examinations are not available for all courses.
-Availability of supplemental exams is guaranteed only for courses that explicitly indicate on their official course outline that a supplementary examination is possible.
+Availability of supplemental exams is guaranteed only for courses that explicitly indicate on their official course outline that a supplemental examination is possible.
 Supplemental examinations may be offered in other courses at the discretion of the department offering the course.

 - No more than two supplemental examination privileges, in any University of Calgary course, may be granted to a student in one academic year,

 - No more than four supplemental examination privileges will be granted to a student over their whole degree program.

 - Only one supplemental exam will be allowed per course.